For symphony orchestra.

 Gävle Symphony Orchestra, cond.
 Anders Hanson

-"The ability to think and feel is what makes us humans differ from other species on earth."
+"The ability to think and feel on a concious level is what makes us humans differ from other species on earth."
 This is also what Cecilia Damström tries to achieve with her compositions; to make people think and feel.